-Class I & Development is allowed for hill land with slope angle less than 250 Complied to "Garis Panduan Pembangunan Di Kawasan Bukit 1997 Jawatankuasa Kerja Tanah Class II (JKT) and Garis Panduan Kawalan Hakisan dan Kelodakan", 1996 Jabatan Alam Sekitar (JAS) Class III Development is allowed for hill land with slope angle ranging between 260-350 However Environmental impact assessment (EIA) report must be prepared.
-Scope of EIA Follow the requirement under the "Handbook of EIA Guidelines 2001" Geology and geotechnical report required to be prepared Submit erosion risk map.
+Class Guidelines I and II Development is allowed for hill 1 and with slope angle less than 25°.
+Complied to "Garis Pembangunan Di Kawasan Bukit 1997 Jawatankuasa Kerja Tanah (JKT) and Garis Panduan Kawalan Hakissan dan Kelodakan", 1996 Jabatan Alam Sekitar (JAS).
+Development is allowed for hill 1 with slope angle ranging between 26-35°.
+However, environmental impact assessment (EIA) report must be prepared.
+Scope of EIA Follow the requirement under the "Handbook of EIA Guidelines 2001".
+Geology and geotechnical report required to be prepared.
+Summit erosion risk map.
 Propose procedure to maintain slope stability and erosion control measures.
-Detail EIA procedure and report is required for development area which has slope angle 260-350 degree cover 50% or more of development area.
-Class IV Development is not allowed on hill land with slope angle exceeding 35 0 General For development site which has (class I, II, III and IV) development is restricted only to Items areas of class I, II and III.
+Detail EIA procedure and report is required for development area which has a slope angle 26 - 35° and cover 50% or more of development area.
+IV Development is not allowed on hill land with slope angle exceeding 35°.
+General Items For development site which has class I, II, III and IV, development is restricted only to areas of class I, II and III.